PalmStudio/Biophysics_database_palm/0-data/walz/README.md

 We also tested the temperature curve in combination with CO2/light/RH curves.
 These measurements are found in "P1F60426.csv" and "P1F60503.csv".

-R-C-L-RH, or R-CO2-L-RH, is available in the `R-CO2-L-RH.prg` file.
+R-CO2-L-RH, is available in the `R-CO2-L-RH.prg` file.
-The temperature program, or R-Temp, is available at `R-Temp2.prg` Opened and Closed programs are available at `OpenedWalz.prg` and `ClosedWalz.prg` respectively.
+The temperature program, or R-Temp, is available at `R-Temp2.prg`, and in `R-CO2-L-Temp.prg` for the full program.
+Opened and Closed programs are available at `OpenedWalz.prg` and `ClosedWalz.prg` respectively.

 ## Output files